 - The person making the will (testator) must be at least 18 years old.

-- The testator must be have the mental capacity to understand what he or she is signing.
+- The testator must have the mental capacity to understand what he or she is signing.

 - A witness to a will and the spouse or common-law partner of that witness cannot receive any benefit from that will.

 Why is having a will important?

 - Even if you don’t have a lot of money, properties or valuables, you still have assets that you will leave behind when you die.
-Having a will takes the stress off of your loved ones who would have had to decide for you about matters regarding your assets during an extremely emotional time.
+Having a will takes the stress off of your loved ones who would have to decide for you about matters regarding your assets during an extremely emotional time.

-- Having a will can give you peace of mind.
+- Having a one can give you peace of mind.
 Arranging your affairs in advance gives you the assurance that your family will be financially secure and taken care of whatever happens to you.
-In the extreme case that both parents pass away, a will can appoint a guardian and/or trustee for the orphaned children (someone who will take care and custody of them).
+In the extreme case that both parents pass away, a will can appoint a guardian and/or trustee for the orphaned children (someone who will take care and have custody of them).
 This is especially important if your closest family and friends live far away or are in another country.

 - Many of us assume that the things we own will automatically pass on to the right people when we die.
-When you don’t have a will, this is not assured.
-Having a will can prevent bitterness and division among family members when they deal with dividing your property, especially those with sentimental value.
+This is not assured when you don’t have a will.
+Having one can prevent bitterness and division among family members when they deal with dividing your property, especially items that have sentimental value.

 - If you do have considerable assets, having a will is an important tool in estate planning.
-It will allow you to maximize the benefits of your estate.
+It will allow you and your family to maximize the benefits of your estate.
 For example, with the proper guidance of your lawyer or estate planner, you can defer capital gains and tax obligations.